dostaglou/ruby-practice/02_logic_operators/logic_operators.md

 ## Logic Operators
 Just like any other language, ruby has its owns way of handling basic logical operations.
-In this section we will go over the basic operators like Equality, NOT, AND, OR, if, else if, else, case-when, and ternaries.
+In this section we will go over the basic operators like Equality, NOT, AND, OR, if (then), else if, else, case-when, and ternaries.

 ### Equality
 Comparisons of one object to another object are done with the `==` operator.
 This confirms if object A matches object B. For example: `"string" == "string"` comes out as `true`.
 Ruby is strongly typed unlike javascript and thus `"1" == 1` comes out as `false`.
 There is an optional `===` method.
 Unlike Javascript, `===` is not a stricter version of `==` and in almost all cases `==` is will be the stricter check.